 State of the Practice

 Technology developments in recent years have expanded the market of hydraulic modeling programs and tools.
-These tools significantly advance the state of practice and offer real potential to streamline project development, including environmental, regulatory, and engineering activities.
+These tools significantly advance the state of practice and offer real potential to streamline project development.

 Most States have an awareness of these new hydraulic modeling tools and their benefits.
 Additionally, FHWA has updated two National Highway Institute courses to support advanced modeling technologies: Two-Dimensional Modeling of Rivers at Highway Encroachments and Hydraulic Design of Safe Bridges.